ibm-watson-iot/ioti-shields/worker-insights/README.md

 }
 ```

-Then the shield params will be configured as below:
+Then the shield parameters will be configured as below:

 ```json